taddmtii/FlowFinder/README.md

 ## Acknowledgements

 - Thank you to the developers of Flask, Spotipy, Tailwind CSS, and DaisyUI for providing the tools and libraries necessary to build this project.
-- Special thanks to the Spotify Developer team for creating the Spotify Web API, enabling developers to build innovative applications like FlowFinder.
+- Special thanks to the Spotify Developer team for creating the Spotify Web API, enabling developers to build innovative applications like FlowFinder and the inspiration for this project, StatsforSpotify.